louvrmat000/Portfolio/Personal project portfolio.md

 #### Small rodents ####

-there are about 1 million ocelots on earth who
+there are about 1 million ocelots on earth who breathe at 25 breath per minute just like cats.
+Using the same equation as the one for cats, 1,000,000 (number of ocelots) x 0.625 (tree per ocelot) = 625,000 or 625 thousand trees (for every ocelot on earth).

 https://defenders.org/ocelot/basic-facts

+www.vetstreet.com/dr-marty-becker/check-your-cats-vital-signs-at-home

+### Entry 10, december 2nd ###

+#### Most abundant animals (no insects) ####

 ### Sources ###